babarot/dotfiles/etc/README.md

 By making full use of these mechanisms, you can easily (only two-step) install dotfiles, and immediately reproduce the same environment that you always use.
 Probably it will not take 5 minutes.

-1. Go to [dotfiles gh-pages](http://b4b4r07.com/dotfiles), and click CURL or WGET button.
+1. Go to [gh-pages](http://b4b4r07.com/dotfiles), and click CURL or WGET button.
 2. Paste that to your terminal.

 	***DEMO:***